2kpr/nativefiledialog/README.md

 # About This Fork #

-This library is great, but I needed to ability to add titles to the dialogs in Windows, hence this fork.
+This library is great, but I needed to ability to add titles and set initial save file names for the dialogs in Windows, hence this fork.

 # Native File Dialog #